"Children should be healthy to learn and learn to be healthy."

 American Nurses Association Position Statement on School Nursing

-The school nurse serves as one of the first points of contact for your child should they get sick or injured during the school day.
+We are incredibly blessed to have a full-time school nurse on Wesleyan's campus.
+In light of this, the school nurse, Nurse Shannon Moore, serves as one of the first points of contact for your child should they get sick or injured during the school day.
 Services provided include:

 - first-aid care and consultation for students and staff

 - health-related staff training

 - on and off campus activities health information coordination

 Hours: 8:00am - 3:30pm (When the academy is in session.)

 The school nurse's office is located in the elementary hallway, adjacent to our Kindergarten classrooms.

 Health forms are located here for your convenience.
 Click on the desired form to print.

 Medication Administration Form (For both prescription and over-the-counter meds)